 Settings → VPN Protocol → NordLynx

-NordLynx is a WireGuard-based protocol that is up to 57% faster than OpenVPN.
+NordLynx is built on WireGuard with a double NAT system for privacy.
+In independent benchmarks, NordLynx consistently hits 900+ Mbps on nearby servers — significantly faster than OpenVPN.
 It is the default on most platforms, but if OpenVPN is selected, switch manually.

 Kill Switch